 Considering this, how can a first-offense DUI not be treated similarly?
 For Georgia DUI laws to NOT allow 1st offender act treatment seems patently unfair.
 That is where our DUI lawyers come in — we are here to FIGHT your case.
 Our daily TASK is to help citizens fighting a DUI in the Peach State avoid DUI suspension and conviction.

 For mandatory increased punishment, the criminal implications of a drunk driving conviction in GA are measured for a 10-year lookback period.
-Plus, these mandatory DUI penalties use the accused’s criminal history for determining “is a DUI a felony or misdemeanor?”
+Plus, these mandatory DUI penalties use the accused’s criminal history to determine whether “a DUI is a felony or a misdemeanor?”

-As opposed to most other states like South Carolina, California and Michigan that have laws making DUI points the largest number of demerits, the State of Georgia assigns ZERO points to a person’s license, after a conviction of driving while intoxicated.
+As opposed to most other states like South Carolina, California, and Michigan which have laws making DUI points the largest number of demerits, the State of Georgia assigns ZERO points to a person’s license, after a conviction of driving while intoxicated.
 The logic behind this is that every DUI automatically causes an immediate suspension or revocation of a Georgia license.
-Hence, the State of Georgia takes the position that no points need be assigned from being convicted of intoxicated driving, since the event of DUI in GA takes away driving privileges.
+Hence, the State of Georgia takes the position that no points need to be assigned for being convicted of intoxicated driving since the event of DUI in GA takes away driving privileges.